Sea of Faith: Founder's influence

 Since he began writing in 1971, Cupitt has produced 36 books.
 During this time his views have continued to evolve and change.
 In his early books such as Taking Leave of God and The Sea of Faith Cupitt talks of God alone as non-real, but by the end of the 1980s he moved into postmodernism, describing his position as empty radical humanism: that is, there is nothing but our language, our world, and the meanings, truths and interpretations that we have generated.
 Everything is non-real, including God.

 While Cupitt was the founding influence of Sea of Faith and is much respected for his work for the network, it would not be true to say that he is regarded as a guru or leader of Sea of Faith.
 Members are free to dissent from his views and Cupitt himself has argued strongly that Sea of Faith should never be a fan club.
 Both Cupitt and the network emphasise the importance of autonomous critical thought and reject authoritarianism in all forms.

 Criticism

-Alvin Platinga called the movement "an amiable sort of dottiness".
-Anthony Campbell also pointed to the contradictions in Cupitt's intellectual project.
+Alvin Plantinga called the movement "an amiable sort of dottiness," Anthony Campbell also pointed to the contradictions in Cupitt's intellectual project.
 At once destroying the tenets of Christianity and then claiming to be a "non-realist" Christian seemed to Campbell to be the same as being an atheist.